Alcohol for Herbalists and Apothecaries

 There has never been a better time for individuals to become familiar to the recently forgotten ancient wisdom that was plant science and plant medicine.
 Finally, individuals seeking to compound their own natural preventative remedies and herbal treatments for simple ailments like rashes, coughs, topical pain relief, and much more have the ability to seek safe ingredients from reputable suppliers.

 What is herbalism?

-Herbalism is the practice of utilizing plants and plant extracts to craft remedies (medicines), treatments, or preventative supplements.
+Herbalism is the practice of utilizing plants and plant extracts to craft remedies (medicines), treatments, or preventative supplements in the form of tinctures, tonics, salves, or soak.
 The person who practices herbalism recipes is known as an herbalist.

 Where to buy alcohol for herbalism recipes?

-Browse our complete selection of food grade alcohol for herbalists.
+Buy direct from The Northern Maine Distilling Company using our secure online store complete selection of food grade alcohol for herbalists.

-Why is Culinary Solvent perfect for herbalism recipes?
+Why is Culinary Solvent the perfect alcohol for herbalism recipes?

 Culinary Solvent contains only pure ethyl alcohol and zero additives.
 Pure ethanol performs fast extractions and is know to be safe for human consumption.
 Culinary Solvent's 100% ethanol allows the herbalist to dilute the strength of their tincture menstruum

 An apothecary is the place where an herbalist stores their creations of herbal based remedies and treatments usually in the form of tinctures and topical salves.